QuestCraftPlusPlus/QuestCraft/README.md

 ## Recommended Mods

 QuestCraft is mildly slow by itself because minecraft is a very badly optimized game.
 QuestCraft already includes a couple of mods to enhance the performance, but here is a (not comprehensive) list of some more recommended mods to enhance the experience:

+**NOTE: When installing (supported) mods on your Quest, you may need to update a dependancy that's bundled in with QCXR (Fabric API, Sodium, etc.).
+However, this may lead to issues, ranging from unexpected behavior to crashes!
+If you experience any, please [file an issue](https://github.com/QuestCraftPlusPlus/QuestCraft/issues/new/choose)!**

 - [Architectury API](https://modrinth.com/mod/architectury-api) (Library for plenty of mods)
 - [Debugify](https://modrinth.com/mod/debugify) (Fixes many Minecraft bugs)
 - [Exordium](https://modrinth.com/mod/exordium) (Decrease GUI framerate to speed up world rendering)
 - [Indium](https://modrinth.com/mod/indium) (Uses the Fabric Rendering API to allow many mods to work with Sodium) (**NOTE: You must have the latest [Sodium](https://modrinth.com/mod/sodium) version in order for the mod to work, otherwise the game WILL crash.**)
-- [LambDynamicLights](https://modrinth.com/mod/lambdynamiclights) (Adds dynamic lights to light emitting blocks, making the lighting more realistic and better overall.)
+- [LambDynamicLights](https://modrinth.com/mod/lambdynamiclights) (Adds dynamic lights to light emitting blocks.
+Example, when holding a torch on your hand.)
-- [Mod Menu](https://modrinth.com/mod/modmenu) and [YetAnotherConfigLib](https://modrinth.com/mod/yacl) (Allows you to see and (with UACL) configure installed mods.)
+- [Mod Menu](https://modrinth.com/mod/modmenu) and [YetAnotherConfigLib](https://modrinth.com/mod/yacl) (Allows you to see and (with YACL) configure installed mods.)
 - [Memory Leak Fix](https://modrinth.com/mod/memoryleakfix) (Fixes random memory leaks to reduce RAM usage)
 - [More Culling](https://modrinth.com/mod/moreculling) (Culls not just leaves, but loads of other things to improve performance.
 Installing [More Culling Extra](https://modrinth.com/mod/morecullingextra) will also add more culling features!)

-**NOTE: When installing (supported) mods on your Quest, you may need to update a dependancy that's bundled in with QCXR (e.g. Fabric API, Sodium).
-However, this may lead to issues, ranging from unexpected behavior to crashes!
-If you experience any, please [file an issue](https://github.com/QuestCraftPlusPlus/QuestCraft/issues/new/choose).**
 At the moment, Iris and Canvas do not work.
 Distant Horizons support is planned, but may take a while.

 ## Some Recommended Settings and Tips